Health Professions Advising (HPA) Curriculum

 Here is the HPA's general advice: Since you have the option to take courses for grades, the HPA Director strongly recommends maintaining the grade option especially for science (biology, chemistry, physics [and all labs] and math classes) and pre-requisite HP courses.
 Your academic performance this semester is a testament of your resilience, adaptability and reliability during a challenging and unparalleled time.
 These characteristics are among the core competencies that all HP graduate schools seek in future health professionals.
 Please note: all HP Graduate schools have the right to ask to see your final grade even if you go the Pass/Fail route.
 Please know that a Pass at UM-Dearborn is a C- which is not accepted at most HP graduate programs.

-Today, we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs.
-It is my hope everyone is trying to be flexible right now, medical school and HP Graduate School admissions included.
+*Today,* we're in an unprecedented and historic time where colleges and universities across the country moved their courses and instruction on-line, including labs, for spring, summer and fall semesters.
+It is my understanding that everyone is trying to be flexible right now, medical school and HP Graduate School admissions included.
 On the Pre-Medical and other HP links (upper left corner), you will see the State of Michigan Schools statement regarding online classes.
-For now, please proceed with your winter and summer courses as they are planned.
+For now, please proceed with your winter 2020, summer 2020 and fall 2020 courses as they are planned.

 The stay home stay safe order is in place for a reason-- your safety and well being and that of your family.
 No health professions graduate school expects you to be doing clinical or community service at this time.
 Starting a new activity or service maybe difficult or next to impossible since most organizations are either closed or not training new people.
 Many in-person volunteer and clinical activities are also suspended to try to maintain social distancing.

 Activities to do now, but if you have ideas, please let me know so I can share them with others!